 There’s an intense physicality throughout running a whole gauntlet of states of being from intense sexual arousal, copulation and post-coital relaxation right the way through to anxiety, isolation, despair and death.
 Noe is a materialist: he thinks what matters is the here and now, the flesh, the carnal.
 His heaven and hell is found in our present existence, with the heaven of fleeting or lasting sexual relationship no more than a temporary respite from the hell comprising all the bad stuff, which is the only alternative.

 The title Climax suggests a narrative aspiring to and reaching some sort of peak, hinting perhaps at an ecstatic, sexual group orgasm.
-That’s a sort of tease, because for many of the characters here the climax that they reach via their frenzied, drug-fueled, dancing excess is more like the hurtling over the edge of a bottomless abyss rather than anything they might actually want.
+That’s a sort of tease, because for many of the characters here the climax that they reach via their frenzied, drug-fuelled, dancing excess is more like the hurtling over the edge of a bottomless abyss rather than anything they might actually want.
 Or perhaps the characters here really do desire something like that.
 Who knows?

 Yet in terms of both dance and cinematic technique the film has the feeling of someone grappling with the very foundations of the languages of both art forms to say something which has never been said before.
 Such wilful and controlled articulation of form, for this viewer at least, plays against the nihilism.
 That’s not to say the film is a pleasant experience exactly, but it certainly grabs the attention from its opening frame and never lets go, pushing the viewer into sensory overload and beyond even as it descends into madness and disorder.